JMarkstrom/Keycloak/README.md

 # Deploying Keycloak with SSL in just 10 minutes!
+_These instructions provides detailed step-by-step instructions on setting up and running a **Keycloak Server** -complete with host-facing **SSL** AND without the need for a reverse proxy like nginx (!)._

-_These instructions provides detailed step-by-step guidance on setting up the SafeNet Keycloak Agent with Keycloak server for use with SafeNet Authentication Service (SAS) and/or SafeNet Trusted Access (STA).
-The guide is intended to be used to simplify configuration and reduce "time to market" when creating either a demo or test._
+_In addition detailed step-by-step instructions are also provided for integrating the **SafeNet Keycloak Agent** with the Keycloak Server, including both the module and the SafeNet Trusted Access login theme.
+The goal of these instructions is to simplify configuration and reduce "time to market" when creating either a demo or test._

 > :warning: **The instructions in this document must not be used towards setting up a production system!**